-Installing apps to help our spiritual life may seem like a stretch, but this can be an incentive to spend some time with God, in prayer or in the Bible rather than browsing the web or Facebook.
+Installing apps to help our spiritual life may seem like a stretch, but this can be an incentive to spend some time with God, praying or reading the Bible rather than browsing Facebook.
 But how?

 Instead of vegging on social media or Youtube, we can go for our Bible app or another spiritual app when we grab our phones.
 We can redeem the time by giving time to Jesus and our spiritual growth instead.

 Tip: “Hide” the apps that distract you most!
 Put them in folders or on a home screen view several swipes away.
 Then move a faith app or two to the first screen you see instead.

 1. Blue Letter Bible

 Blue Letter Bible is my go to Bible study tool.
 It contains over 30 Bible versions, audio Bibles, commentaries, and access to the Strong’s concordance and more to discover the Hebrew and Greek meaning behind words in the Scriptures.
 Advanced word study searches, note taking and highlighting is available as well.
 It is also less distracting than the popular YouVersion Bible app and instead of devotionals, it really gets you deep in the Word itself.